By Rachel Hoeing

 Of course I also loved those cool summer nights as we sat on our towels in the team section and ate our jello powder right out of the box.
 We brought decks of cards to play Spiked Malice and Crazy Eights.
 We made friendship bracelets and spied on the boys.
 We played our boomboxes and listened to our walkmans.
 We cried to our teammates when we did poorly and they supported us until our next event when we would jump back in the water and try again.

-I coached swim team myself for more years than I can imagine and I can honestly say that summer didn’t feel exactly like summer when my children were babies and there was no connection to swim team.
-Now that they are getting older, I am always excited to see them jump in the water and enjoy it as much as I did.
+I ended up coaching swim team at Sardis Forest for many years.
+Once we moved to Winston-Salem and had kids, I can honestly say that summer didn’t feel exactly like summer because my children were babies and there was no connection to swim team.
+Now that they are older, they have embraced the swim team life, and I am always excited to see them jump in the water and enjoy it as much as I did.

 I hope I’ve inspired a few of you to give swim team a shot with your children this summer and I am sure it will give your family many of the same fond memories that it gives mine.